rod-oliveira/data-structures/week_07/README.md

 This script will obtain the geocodes for all previously parsed street names and create files with json objects with: street name, latitude, longitude.

+#### w7-db-init.js

+This script will initialize the database and will create the table to receive all the collected data.

-#### w7-database.js
+#### w7-db-populate.js

-This script will add all information into PostgreSQL.
+This will add all information into PostgreSQL.

 I'll kep updating the files during the weekend.